 The display name used for this client throughout LeanLaw.
-By default, the display name will be the company name, if one is listed.
+By default, the display name will be the company name--or the client's first and last name, if no company name is provided.
 However, this field can be edited to whatever you'd like.

 Title, First Name, Middle Name, Last Name, Suffix

 These five fields will be combined in the same order you see on the Client Information page to make up your client’s full name.
 Suffixes will not appear on invoices.